18F/culper/CONFIGURATION.md

 ## `JWT_SECRET`

-Secret used for symmetric token signing and validation.
-The length of this value must be less than or equal to 512 bits.
+The HS512 algorithm is used to sign each JavaScript Web Token using a secret random key of at least 512-bits.
+For example, `openssl rand 64 | base64 --wrap=0` generates an appropriate key.
+If this value is not specified, one will be automatically generated unique to the instance.

 **Target** - Back-end (api)<br>
 **Default** - *none*<br>